 Visit your small businesses.

-I'm 54.
-A beekeeper, a gardener, and a crafter.
+I'm 55.
+A wife, a beekeeper, a gardener, and a crafter.
 I like to read; novels and old cookbooks with history in them are my favorites.
-I've been married for 17 years to a loving, hard-working man, who makes me laugh.
-We have two unruly dogs.
+I've been married for 18 years to a loving, hard-working man, who makes me laugh.
+We have a little dog that was found dumped in a park, and given to us.
+He is a boy, but has a girl name.
+Sorry Dixie. (could be uni-sex I suppose)

 We have decided to take a journey together and build a new home on some land we purchased a few years ago.
+We are building the home ourselves.
+And we are currently living in 500 square feet in one room in the basement of this house we are building.
 I've created "The House on Hilltop Farm" blog, so I can record the journey.
 The Bee Lady from Hilltop Farm is about everything else going on in my life.

 Nice to meet you.